prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/gui.md

 # How to deploy Graviton based EC2 instances via GUI

-Log in to you AWS account and open the EC2 Dashboard.
+Log in to your AWS account and open the EC2 Dashboard.
 To launch an instance, select Launch instance from the Dashboard.

 ![image](https://user-images.githubusercontent.com/87687468/189866780-e67c8a99-e5f2-445f-938c-a672cd926c4a.png)